 Sharpshooter is a feat that experienced D&D players will be very aware of.
-Whether they played a ranger who specialized in those long distance shots or you found yourself the victim of a DM using it against you, this is a feat that has a huge impact on any given game.
+Whether you played a ranger who specialized in those long distance shots or you found yourself the victim of a DM using it against your party, this is a feat that has a huge impact on any given game.

-Sharpshooter is not only one of the strongest feats in 5E D&D, but it is considered mandatory for any build focusing on ranged attack.
-This is a top priority feat for most rangers and any ranged valor bards or fighters.
+Sharpshooter is not only one of the strongest feats in 5E D&D, but it is considered mandatory for any build focusing on ranged attacks.
+This is a top priority feat for most rangers, as well as ranged College of Valor bards, Battle Smith artificers, and fighters.

-Although niched to range attack, for players who keep every single part of this feat in mind they are going to have no problem striking terror into enemies from a distance.
+Although this is a niche feat for ranged attacks, players who keep every single part of this feat in mind are going to have no problem striking terror into enemies from a distance.

 Directly from the Player’s Handbook: